LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 The NLU engine will take the user input and compare it to your training phrases.
 If it finds a match to a degree of certainty exceeding "GOOD", it will send the intent configured to the automation.
 All of these phrases and similar sentences would result in the "check_bill" intent being sent to the automation and the corresponding action (configured by you in the Conversation Builder) to be triggered.

-For more best practices, see [Training and Tuning your Intents and FAQs](conversation-builder-best-practices-train-tune-nlu.html).
+For more best practices, see [Train & Tune NLU](conversation-builder-best-practices-train-tune-nlu.html).